 neophyte (NEE-uh-fyt).
-A beginner or novice; a recent convert.
+A recent convert; someone whose newfound zeal is not balanced by experience.

-"Like footmen and upstairs maids, wine stewards are portrayed as acolytes of the privileged, ever eager to intimidate the NEOPHYTE and spurn the unwary." -Frank J. Prial, former New York Times wine columnist parvenu (PAR-veh-noo).
+"Like footmen and upstairs maids, wine stewards are portrayed as acolytes of the privileged, ever eager to intimidate the NEOPHYTE and spurn the unwary."-Frank J. Prial, former New York Times wine columnist parvenu (PAR-veh-noo).
 Someone who has recently gained wealth, prestige, or an important position but has not yet figured out how to act appropriately in that new position.